dianabtc/AirQualityMonitoringIoT/README.md

     Stores the certificate, private key and certificate authority for secure AWS IoT Core connection
 - web_app/
   - server.js
-    Backend server that fetches data from DynamoDB for graph visualization and publishes fan control commands to AWS IoT Core
+    Backend server that fetches data from DynamoDB for graph visualization and publishes fan control commands to AWS IoT Core.
+It also sends notifications using Amazon SNS.
   - index.html
-    Frontend that displays sensors data using Chart.js and provides buttons to control the fan
+    Frontend that displays sensors data using Chart.js and provides buttons to control the fan.
+It also shows a visual popup alert when air conditions are dangerous.

 ## Setup and Installation
 1. ESP32 Setup